Does Starbucks have hot chocolate? Never has there been a more ridiculous question. Absolutely!

-If you ask for the skinny version of your hot chocolate drink, Starbucks will help you cut out any unnecessary calories.
+If you ask for the skinny version of your hot chocolate drink, the barista will help you cut out any unnecessary calories.

 Does Starbucks have hot chocolate?
-Starbucks has a variety of hot chocolates to try, each with its own flavors and spices that make them unique.
+They have a variety of hot chocolates to try, each with its own flavors and spices that make them unique.

 Mix and match the multitudes of toppings, milk, and syrups.
 Create a host of specialized drinks.

 They carry the classic hot chocolate and white hot chocolate all year round.
 Customize these drinks to your heart’s content.

 Whether summer, spring, winter, or fall this comforting drink can be enjoyed any day of the week.